valentinradu/WhiteRaccoon/README.md

         -(BOOL) shouldOverwriteFileWithRequest:(WRRequest *)request {

-            //asks the delegate if it should overwrite a certain file
+            //if the file is already on the FTP server,the delegate is asked if the file should be overwritten
-            //'request' is the request the intended to create the file that is already on server return YES;
+            //'request' is the request that intended to create the file return YES;

         }